mahmoudd90/mahmoudd90/README.md

 - 👋 Hi, I’m Mahmoud Abdel Aziz
 - 👀 I’m interested in Drilling Engineering, Programming & Data analysis.
 - 🌱 I’m currently learning data analysis...
+I hope to implement it in the oil field.
+I'm sure this will help alot in this field!
 - 💞️ I’m looking to share knowledge and find learning mates ...
 - 📫 How to reach me?
 You can send me an email on mah.aziz90@yahoo.com